giannisdaras/slurmify/README.md

 1. Create your Python script (`run_experiment.py`) with two essential functions:

-   - `setup()`: Prepare your environment
+   - `setup()`: Prepare your environment.
+This should be a function that returns a string with the setup commands.
-   - `run()`: Define your experiment logic
+   - `run()`: Define your experiment logic.
+This should be a function that returns a string with the command to run your experiment.

-2. SLURM Utils takes care of the rest!
+2. smurmify takes care of the rest!
 It creates a parametric array job, manages submissions, and handles resubmissions if needed.

 ## 🎭 Example Script